 - What did social activists, and the global Jewish community, do to help free Soviet Jews?

 - In what way did their efforts impact the Jews in the Soviet Union?

 - What specific methods did social activists use to tell the story of the Refuseniks and bring attention to their cause?

 Divide the class into small groups.
-Each group should chose (or be assigned) a Refusenik (see link to folder in materials).
-Students will read their refusenik’s biography and look at his/her photos.
+Each group should choose (or be assigned) a Refusenik.
+Students will read their chosen Refusenik’s biography and look at his/her photos.

-Students should prepare their presentations and present to their class, school, community.
+Students should then present to their class, school, or community.